hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 The Andes Mountains were lush and green in January

 The Quilotoa Loop can be hiked any time of the year; however, keep in mind that the Ecuador Highlands have two very distinctive seasons, dry and rainy.
-In general, dry season is from April to October, while rainy season is from November until March.
-However, the Ecuador Highlands can have less rain in the months of December and January.
+In general, the dry season is from April to October, while the rainy season is from November until March.

-During the dry season, there is less rain, but the nights are cooler than the rainy season.
-With the rainy season comes the vivid green coloring, but also muddy trails and higher possibilities of mudslides and rock-slides.
-The hiking paths along the Quilotoa Loop are a mixture of gravel roads, dirt and grass paths.
+The hiking paths along the Quilotoa Loop are a mixture of gravel roads, dirt, and grass paths.
 Most mornings start out clear, but since it’s in a cloud forest, the clouds almost always roll in around noon.

-💬 Personal Experience | I hiked the Quilotoa Loop in January and had beautiful weather up until 14:00 everyday.
+💬 Personal Experience | I hiked the Quilotoa Loop in January and had beautiful weather up until 14:00 every day.
 Some days it was just cloudy in the afternoons, while other days there were brief and light rain showers.

-The lowest altitude of the Quilotoa trek is around 8,300 ft, so it’s best to be properly acclimated to the elevation.
+The lowest elevation of the Quilotoa trek is around 8,300 ft, so it’s best to be properly acclimated to the elevation.
 If you’re already in Ecuador, that should be no problem, unless coming directly from the coast or the Galapagos Islands.
-Drinking coca leaf tea or guayusa tea can help alleviate altitude sickness.

-Isinlivi Elevation: 9,655 ft. | Chugchilan Elevation: 10,500 ft.
-(3,200 m) | Quilotoa Village Elevation: 12,680 ft.
+Isinlivi Elevation: 9,655 ft (2,943 m) | Chugchilan Elevation: 10,500 ft.
+(3,200 m) | Quilotoa Elevation (village): 12,680 ft.
 (3,865 m)

 Quilotoa Loop Tour vs. Independent Hiking Quilotoa Loop